First Reading: Baruch 5:1-9

 God's growing reputation is imprinted upon a crown given to the person, Jerusalem.
 [2] God's name, "YHWH," is the focal point.
 As long as Jerusalem holds close to God's name, the Lord will return the favor and increase the reputation (the "splendor") of Jerusalem.
 [3]

 How does Jerusalem remain close to God's name?
 To act in justice ("cloak of justice" in 9:2 and "the peace of justice" in 9:4) so as to give true worship (that is, free of corruption and full of compassion).
 Baruch links worship and acts of justice in the face of a corrupt Temple bureaucracy.
 In the author's eyes, a just society gave credence to its worship.
-If Jerusalem was just, it's Temple (its "mitre" or crown on the top of its highest mount) would make its God and itself famous (increase its "splendor").
+If Jerusalem was just, its Temple (its "mitre" or crown on the top of its highest mount) would make its God and itself famous (increase its "splendor").

-As the Temple would be a beacon for God's glory (to be seen), it would also be viewing point for the residence to coming worshipers, both Jewish and non-Jewish alike.
+As the Temple would be a beacon for God's glory (to be seen), it would also be a viewing point for the residence to coming worshipers, both Jewish and non-Jewish alike.
 God's word (either the prophetic word, the Scriptures, or both) would be the cause of return.
 [5-6] Even those who left in shame by the conquering Babylonians will return like royalty; this reflects the poor-rich schema of 9:1.
 [6] Even nature itself will "bow down" and "give shadow" to the returning exiles in response to God's command [7-8].
 God commands the return of the exiles and the restoration of Jerusalem; the results are the glory (reputation), the mercy, and the justice of God.
 [9] All three are the same.
 And all three challenge the people to imitate them.

 Even today, Christians give God glory primarily through acts of justice and mercy.
 Witness is only commentary on these acts.
 In the season of waiting, let us not forget the less fortunate.
 Let us act with justice and mercy.